 David R. Craig Park –The design of a plan to treat runoff from the parking lot and Warren Street within the David R. Craig Park is in the works and will also beautify the area with unique soil layers and native plantings.

 City of Havre de Grace Water Treatment Plant – The design is being drawn for special soils and native plantings to treat runoff from the parking lot behind the City of Havre de Grace Water Treatment Plant and along the banks of the River.

 Lilly Run Phase I Wetland Enhancement – The Engineering is currently underway to remove sediment, widen banks and replant 2500 L.F. of Lilly Run which runs behind the Havre de Grace Middle School and ultimately outfalls into the Lower Susquehanna.

-Bradford Green – The Engineering will be underway to retrofit an existing stormwater management pond, enhance water quality and quantity to exceed regulation requirements, provide a wildlife habitat and stabilize approximately 290 L.F. of Lilly Run next to the pond.
+Bradford Green – The Engineering and Permitting is underway to retrofit an existing stormwater management pond, enhance water quality and quantity to exceed regulation requirements, provide a wildlife habitat and stabilize approximately 290 L.F. of Lilly Run next to the pond.

 City of Havre de Grace Illicit Discharge Detection and Elimination (IDDE) – This program is in full force and the City maintaining records of illicit discharges into the City storm drain system in compliance with the Clean Water Act.